focallocal/fl-maps/README.md

 TODO
 ------------
-- [ ] All the features are long listed in Asana.com.
-It's closed for members but anybody is welcomed to join.
 - [ ] Set up a cloud based testing solution as a part of Continous Integration solution.
 - [ ] Host application on a dedicated server.
-Currently we host the app on free meteor infrastructure.
-As long we don't have too many users, it's ok, but If we want to scale, we have to invest some money in VPS.
+If we want to scale, we have to find or invest some money in VPS.
 - [ ] Fix Velocity tests configuration to run PhantomJS tests seamlessly.

 About the Project